hashicorp/terraform-provider-random/docs/cdktf/typescript/resources/shuffle.md

 # random_shuffle (Resource)

-The resource `randomShuffle` generates a random permutation of a list of strings given as an argument.
+The resource `random_shuffle` generates a random permutation of a list of strings given as an argument.

 ## Example Usage